The interior structure of rotating black holes 2. Uncharged black holes: Introduction

 \section{Introduction}

-Almost half a century elapsed from Schwarzschild's 1916 \cite{Schwarzschild,Schwarzschild:translation} discovery of the geometry of a spherical black hole until Kerr's 1963 \cite{Kerr:1963} discovery of the exterior geometry of a rotating black hole.
-Today, almost another half century later, ``no satisfactory interior solutions are known'' \cite[\S20.5]{Stephani:2003} for rotating black holes.
-The purpose of this paper is to fill that gap, presenting fully nonlinear solutions for the interior structure of uncharged rotating black holes.
+``No satisfactory interior solutions are known'' \cite[\S20.5]{Stephani:2003} for rotating black holes.
+The purpose of this paper is to present nonlinear, dynamical solutions for the interior structure of a rotating black hole in the special case where it slowly accretes a collisionless fluid in a ``conformally separable'' fashion.
 A companion paper \cite{Hamilton:2010c}, hereafter Paper~3, extends the solutions to charged rotating black holes.
-The results of the present paper are summarized in Paper~1 \cite{Hamilton:2010a}.
+A concise derivation of the principal results of the present paper are given in in Paper~1 \cite{Hamilton:2010a}.
 A Mathematica notebook containing many details of the calculations is at \cite{Hamilton:notebook}.

-Unlike the Schwarzschild geometry, the Kerr geometry contains an inner horizon as well as an outer horizon.
+Unlike the Schwarzschild \cite{Schwarzschild:1916a,Schwarzschild:translation} geometry, the Kerr \cite{Kerr:1963} geometry contains an inner horizon as well as an outer horizon.
 In the classic analytically extended Kerr solution, the inner horizon is a gateway to delightful but unrealistic pathologies, including wormholes, white holes, timelike singularities, and closed timelike curves \cite{Carter:1968a}.

 Sadly, the Kerr geometry fails at the inner horizon, because it is subject to the mass inflation instability discovered by Poisson \& Israel (1990) \cite{Poisson:1990eh}.
 The inflationary instability is the nonlinear realization of the infinite blueshift at the inner horizon first pointed out by Penrose (1968) \cite{Penrose:1968}.
-Despite its fundamental importance, the inflationary instability has received surprisingly meagre attention.
-Almost all studies of the inflationary instability have focussed on spherical charged black holes (see \cite{Hamilton:2008zz} for a review).
-The literature on inflation inside rotating black holes is sparse, consisting principally of the work by Ori \cite{Ori:1992,Ori:2001pc} (see \cite{Hamilton:2009hu} for a full list of references).
+Most studies of the inflationary instability have focussed on spherical charged black holes (see \cite{Hamilton:2008zz} for a review).
+The first investigation of inflation inside rotating black holes was that of Barrab\`es, Israel \& Poisson \cite{Barrabes:1990}, who showed that when two light sheets pass through each other, a mass parameter defined by the product of the expansions along the two light bundles inflates.
+Ori \cite{Ori:1992,Ori:2001pc} and Brady and collaborators \cite{Brady:1995un,Brady:1998ht} (see also references in \cite{Hamilton:2009hu}) considered inflation driven by a Price tail of ingoing and outgoing gravitational waves in the late time collapse of a rotating black hole. \cite{Chan:1994rs} found an exact mass inflation solution for a rotating black hole in 1+2 dimensions.

 Mass inflation is a generic classical mechanism that requires one essential ingredient to precipitate it: a source of ingoing (positive energy) and outgoing (negative energy) streams near the inner horizon that can stream relativistically through each other \cite{Hamilton:2008zz} (in this context, positive and negative energy refer to minus the sign of the covariant $t$-component $p_t$ of the momentum of a particle in a tetrad frame aligned with the principal frame, not to the conserved energy associated with translation invariance of the coordinate time $t$).
 Even the tiniest sources of ingoing and outgoing streams suffice to trigger inflation.
 As shown by \cite{Hamilton:2004aw,Hamilton:2008zz}, in spherical charged black holes, the smaller the streams, the more rapidly inflation exponentiates.
 This is a fierce and uncommon kind of instability, where the smaller the trigger, the more violent the reaction.
 The sensitivity of inflation to the smallest influence suggests that it would be difficult to avoid in a real black hole.